Defense Production Act of 1950: Wildfire crisis

+Virginia-class attack submarines

-In December 2021, President Biden invoked the Defense Production Act to scale production and provide the needed parts and labor training in support of the Virginia Class attack submarines.
+In December 2021, President Biden invoked the Defense Production Act to scale production and provide the needed parts and labor training to support Virginia-class attack submarines.

-Critical Minerals Supply
+Critical mineral supplies

-In March 2022, President Biden invoked the Defense Production Act to increase the production of minerals necessary for the clean energy transition in the United States, which includes lithium, nickel, cobalt, graphite, and manganese used by large-capacity batteries for energy storage and electric vehicles.
-The United States currently to date largely relies on foreign sources for the mining and processing of these metals.
+In March 2022, President Biden invoked the Defense Production Act to increase the extraction of minerals deemed necessary for the clean energy transition in the United States, which include lithium, nickel, cobalt, graphite, and manganese used in large-capacity batteries for energy storage and electric vehicles.
+As defined by the United States Geological Survey, these minerals are "called critical or strategic owing to concerns about risk of supply interruption and the cost of such a disruption".
+The United States currently relies largely on foreign sources, such as China, Russia, South Africa, Brazil, and Canada, for the mining and processing of these metals.

+Establishing a domestic supply of strategic and critical minerals has been regarded by the Biden Administration as necessary for promoting the national defense.
+The Administration's primary strategy for combating climate change involves reliance on critical minerals to create large-scale batteries intended to electrify transportation and energy sources.

+The Biden Administration's energy transition agenda, facilitated by the DPA, has also created conflict amongst environmentalists.
+Some are in favor of capitalizing on minerals like lithium to quickly electrify the transportation industry, while others caution against mining due to the process's long-term consequences for ecosystems.

 Baby formula shortage

-On May 18, 2022, President Biden invoked the Act in response to the 2022 United States infant formula shortage, requiring manufacturers to prioritize fulfilling orders of formula ingredients to key suppliers before fulfilling other orders.
-The United States Department of Health and Human Services and the United States Department of Agriculture have also been authorized to use Department of Defense aircraft to import formula to the United States from overseas as long as the formula meet US health and safety standards.
+On May 18, 2022, President Biden invoked the Defense Production Act in response to the 2022 United States infant formula shortage, requiring manufacturers to prioritize fulfilling orders of formula ingredients to key suppliers before fulfilling other orders.
+The United States Department of Health and Human Services and the United States Department of Agriculture were authorized to use Department of Defense aircraft to import formula to the United States from overseas as long as the formula met US health and safety standards.

 Green energy

 On June 6, 2022, President Biden invoked the Defense Production Act to accelerate domestic production of green energy technology.
-The administration responded to growing energy costs caused by Russia's invasion of Ukraine.
-The invocation came along with a tariff exemption on solar panels from Cambodia, Malaysia, Thailand, and Vietnam.
+The administration responded to growing energy costs related to Russia's invasion of Ukraine.
+The invocation came along with a 2-year tariff exemption, ending in June 2024, on solar panels from Cambodia, Malaysia, Thailand, and Vietnam.
 The technology included in Biden's invocation included solar energy; transformers and electric grid components; heat pumps; insulation; and electrolyzers, fuel cells, and platinum group metals.